 While each of these points has Chinese names, they have also been given numerical designations on each channel according to the direction in which the Qi in the meridian is said to flow.
 Hence, points on the Stomach channel are numbered 1 through 45, and points on the Large Intestine channel are numbered 1–20.
 All in all there are about 361 classical acupuncture points on the channels, and hundreds of points with empirical uses Parts of the body, in particular the hand, the foot, and the ear, have additional systems of points that can be utilized as well.

 There has been much research to understand why and how acupuncture works.
 While there are many studies indicating the effectiveness of the technique, there is no consensus on the mechanism behind it.
-However, the NIH recently reached a consensus that acupuncture is an effective treatment for several disorders and that more research is necessary.
+However, the National Institutes of Health (NIH) has reached a consensus that acupuncture is an effective treatment for several disorders and that more research is necessary.
 With the growing interest in Chinese medicine in the Western scientific community, perhaps future studies will provide even more insight.

 In the Fall 2012 edition of our sister publication, Diabetes Focus, we reported on a McGill University review of 14 scientific studies that showed acupuncture and hypnosis appear to be promising alternatives to smoking-cessation drugs in people who are trying to quit smoking.
 Acupuncture triggers the release of feel-good hormones that may help alleviate withdrawal symptoms, while hypnosis can induce an altered mental state that may allow you to concentrate on breaking the addiction.